 The LTV/CAC ratio illustrates the average LTV buyers are expected to generate as a multiple of CAC.
 CAC means the sales and marketing spend attributed to buyer acquisition during a specific time period divided by the number of new buyers acquired during the same period.
 LTV means the estimated cumulative lifetime gross profit attributable to a particular buyer cohort divided by the number of buyers acquired during the cohort period.
 Each buyer cohort is defined as all buyers who were acquired during a specific period.
 To estimate the cumulative lifetime gross profit, we use a Markov chain Monte Carlo statistical analysis that samples thousands of typical lifetime histories in order to model mean lifetimes, expected order counts and order values.
-We also utilize neural networks to estimate customer-specific distribution parameters.
+We also utilize neural networks to estimate customer-specific distribution corremeters.
+The simulatione provide the distribution of outcomes for each customer using lifetimes are provided on the analysis. parameters.
 The simulations provide the distribution of outcomes for each customer, including mean lifetimes, expected revenue and churn, which are used to calculate the cumulative lifetime gross profit.
 The assumptions underlying our calculation of LTV represent estimates, which involve inherent uncertainties and the application of judgment.
 In addition, because we estimate LTV over the lifetime of a buyer cohort, rather than a defined period of time, our assumptions with respect to lifetime buyer activity are subject to the risk that we may overestimate the value of a buyer for a particular period.
-As a result, if factors or expected outcomes change, or our assumptions or estimates prove incorrect, our LTV could be materially different.
+As a result, if factors or expected outcomes change, or our assumptions or estimates prove incorrect, our LTV could be materially difierent.
 3 We define an existing account as an account where at least one buyer has made a purchase on our marketplace.